-Key Elements for Effective Advocacy Issue selected: Your Advocacy Campaign Clear Objective What do you want to achieve? • Easily explainable and understood • General enough to attract people's interest w specific enough to achieve some concrete results within a reasonable time (six months year) Evaluation Strategy How will you measure the results? • Determine short, medium and long-term results Well-defined Target Audiences Who are the right people to target? • Primary Target: The group or individual when has the authority "to give you what you want • Secondary Target: Those who will most directly influence the "authority" A Clear Message What message do your target groups need to hear? • The message must be clear, true and persuase to the audiences that your campaign is target It is not enough that the message is clear to y ing.
-A Variety of Messengers Who is the right messenger to deliver the message to the • Should include individuals who have credibility as "experts": target group(s) selected? o some who can speak from personal experience o others who have special credibility o connection to the person or group y have targeted • The same message will have a very different effect, depending on who communicates it A Variety of Delivery Methods • Different ways of delivering messages: lobby media work, protest and direct action What are the most appropriate methods to deliver the • Campaigns must carefully examine their opti for action and combine the most appropriate ones together to achieve success
+Key Elements for Effective Advocacy Issue selected: Your Advocacy Campaign Clear ObjectiveEasily explainable and understood What do you want to achieve?
+General enough to attract people's interest while specific enough to achieve some concrete results within a reasonable time (six months to a year) Evaluation Strategy How will you measure the results? • Determine short, medium and long-term results Well-defined Target Audiences Who are the right people to target? • Primary Target: The group or individual who has the authority "to give you what you want" • Secondary Target: Those who will most directly influence the "authority" A Clear Message What message do your target groups need to hear? • The message must be clear, true and persuasive to the audiences that your campaign is targeting.
+It is not enough that the message is clear to you.
+A Variety of Messengers Who is the right messenger to deliver the message to the • Should include individuals who have credibility as "experts": target group(s) selected? some who can speak from personal experience others who have special credibility or connection to the person or group you have targeted • The same message will have a very different effect, depending on who communicates it A Variety of Delivery Methods • Different ways of delivering messages: lobbying, media work, protest and direct action What are the most appropriate methods to deliver the • Campaigns must carefully examine their options for action and combine the most appropriate ones together to achieve success messages to ensure they are heard?